SystemsGenetics/GEMmaker/docs/execution.rst

 Resuming After Failure
 ''''''''''''''''''''''
 If for some reason GEMmaker fails to fully complete and Nextflow reports some form of error.
-You can resume execution of the workflow by passing the ``-resume`` flag to GEMmaker.
+You can resume execution of the workflow, afer correcting any problems, by passing the ``-resume`` flag to GEMmaker.
 For example to resume a failed Kallisto run:

 .. code:: bash